Iraq FA Cup: Cup runs and giant killings

+In the 1989–90 edition, Al-Rasheed, who had won the Premier League in each of the past three seasons and the FA Cup in two of the past three seasons, were defeated by second-tier club Al-Tijara 3–2 on aggregate in the Round of 16.
+In the 1992–93 edition, Al-Tijara pulled off another shock by defeating Al-Shorta in the first round, 2–1, and they also defeated another top-flight team in Al-Jaish in the Round of 16 with the same result.
+The 2016–17 Iraq FA Cup saw two major upsets in the Round of 32 as Al-Naft lost 3–2 at home to second-tier club Al-Sinaa and Al-Shorta lost 3–1 at home to second-tier club Al-Jaish.

 Trophy

 Current design from 2022

 The Iraq FA Cup trophy is designed in the shape of a tree with eighteen roots, branches and leaves encircling a ball.
 The number eighteen refers to the eighteen governorates of Iraq.
 The image of Iraq as a tree is a metaphor suggesting that the nation may fall ill (just like a tree in autumn) but will inevitably bloom again.
 Unveiled on 6 April 2022, the trophy is the work of the famous sculptor Ahmed Albahrani who also designed the 2015 World Men's Handball Championship trophy.

 The trophy is kept by the Iraq Football Association and only a replica model is given permanently to the winning club.